James R. Abernathy: Political career

-Publisher (1840-1851)

 In 1840, the first newspaper published in Monroe County was the Missouri Sentinel.
 In 1843, the paper was sold, and its name changed to the Paris Mercury.
 In 1844, Abernathy owned and edited the paper with John Adams.
 In 1845, he became the sole owner and ran it for seven years.
 He 1851 he published the Lagrange Missourian (was the Free Press), which was a new Whig paper at La Grange, Missouri, Lewis County, Missouri.

-District attorney (1838-1848

 In November 1838, Abernathy was a prosecuting district attorney for the 4th Judicial Circuit of the Missouri Circuit Courts that was a 300-mile circuit and extended to twelve counties, composing Northeastern Missouri.
 He traveled the circuit three times a year on horseback.
 He held this office for ten years.
 In 1850, Abernathy was a candidate to represent the Third District in the Missouri State Senate.

-County clerk (1853-1860

-Abernathy was then elected county court clerk for seven years.
-He was a notary public for many years.

-Justice of the peace (1860-1876)

-Abernathy was a constable, then Justice of the peace for sixteen years.
+He was a constable, then Justice of the peace for sixteen years.
 During the American Civil War he was a Union man.

-Judge (1876-1880)

 Abernathy ran for judge of the Monroe county court.
 He ran against John Quarles and Ephriam Poet.
 He won the election and was re-elected a second term by Governor Thomas Clement Fletcher.

 Death

 Abernathy died at his home in Paris, Missouri on January 29, 1886, at the age of 90 years.
 At the time of his death, he was the oldest man in Monroe County.
-His funeral services were held at his residence on Marion Street.
-Elder Jacob Hughley gave a sermon.
-He was enterned at the Paris cemetery.